Zhaith-Izaliel/sddm-sugar-candy-nix/README.md

    package as is.

-If you have any idea on how to fix these issues, please, feel free to make a Pull Request following the contribution guidelines.
-Thank you.
+If you have any idea on how to fix these issues, please, feel free to make a Pull Request.
+Thank you 💕

 ## Configuration